khimo/khimo.github.io/bli-guides/_bli_advanced_user_guide/03-bli_hardware_description.md

 <img src="../pictures/bli-advanced-user-guide/hardware-description.png" class="img-fluid" alt="Ports"/>

-*Please note BeoLiving Intelligence generation 3 does not support PoE.
-It has to be connected with the AC Power Supply*
+*Please note that BeoLiving Intelligence generation 3 can be only powered by the *USB-C connector*

 ### User Led